 If you have time, we also recommend setting aside a weekend afternoon and giving the Customer Success section a look-through.
 This text is truly an homage to Business Team interdepence, as Murphy weaves numerous Sales insights throughout its entirety.

 Source: Sixteen Ventures SaaS Growth Strategies Blog

 Bonus: Aaron Ross on Building a Sales Machine | Scott Britton

 What happens when you bring two of the brightest minds in Sales together?
 An hour of intensive, actionable and inspiring Sales discussion.

 Okay, so this one's really a podcast.
 What can we say?
-One participant was the subject of four Ambition blog posts and an eBook.
+One participant was the subject of an eBook.
 The other was the original forerunner of our Sales Influencer Series.
 And both had juggernaut years in 2014.
 Just listen and enjoy.

 Source: Life-Long Learner

 Who Inspired Your Sales Growth in 2014?